OutSystems/docs-odc/src/eap/neo-differences.md

 Note the following regarding reuse in Project Neo:

-* Dependencies between app (Web Apps or Mobile Apps) are always weak, which means:
-    * Entities shared between apps are read-only; in Project Neo, create a Service Action to share an entity as read/write
+* Dependencies between apps (Web Apps or Mobile Apps) are always weak, which means that Entities shared between apps are always read-only; in Project Neo, to write to Entities, create a Service Action
+* Relationships between Entities in different apps work differently.
+In Project Neo:
-    * The delete rule for foreign keys is always set to ignore when sharing entities between apps
+    * The delete rule is always set to ignore
+    * A database constraint is not created in the database, as is done with OutSystems 11
-* Web or Mobile Apps can have strong dependencies only to Libraries; See [Reuse elements across apps](reuse-elements.md) for more information
+* Apps (Web or Mobile) can have strong dependencies to Libraries only; See [Reuse elements across apps](reuse-elements.md) for more information
-* Web or Mobile Apps consume a specific Library version; for example, app A can consume Library v1 and app B can consume Library v2
+* Apps (Web or Mobile) consume a specific Library version; for example, app A can consume Library v1 and app B can consume Library v2
 * Many elements that could be public in OutSystems 11 can't be public in Project Neo; See [Reuse elements across apps](reuse-elements.md) for more information.

 The following screen capture shows your options when creating an app in Service Studio.